What is the Marti Foundation?

 How Do I Apply?

 You must telephone our office at 817/556-4687 during business hours to schedule your interview.
-We will begin interviews on June 4 this year.

 You will need to come to our office for your interview.
 This will be an approximately 12-minute meeting with members of our Selection Committee, who will ask you questions about your application and your plans for the future.
 Please be sure you understand the budget that is in your application, and be prepared to answer questions about it.